ariajd27/hack-match-ce/README.md

 Support the official release!
 Check out *EXAPUNKS*, an incredible open-ended programming puzzle game and good introduction to Zachtronics's catalog; *Last Call BBS*, a collection best described as several outstanding games rolled into one; or check out the NES port this is most closely based on on itch.io.

+## Installation

+Using any linking program (TILP, TI Connect CE, etc), import HACKMTCH.8xg onto your calculator.
+This program also relies on the standard C library available [here](https://github.com/CE-Programming/libraries/releases).
+If launching the program displays the error "need libload", try reinstalling that library.

 ## How to Play

 *HACK\*MATCH* is a match-4 game in the vein of Candy Crush, but (hopefully!) better.
 Move matching files into groups of 4 to remove them and score points.
 Files will continue to be added from the top; if they reach the bottom, it's game over!